Party of the Democratic Revolution: 1988 presidential election

 On 12 October 1987, Cárdenas became the Authentic Party of the Mexican Revolution's presidential candidate.
 Cárdenas still remained an independent candidate due to electoral laws which meant that many parties could choose Cárdenas as their candidate.
 The groups of the independent left that supported Cárdenas were the Mexican Socialist Party which included the Unified Socialist Party of Mexico, the Mexican Workers' Party, the Patriotic Revolutionary Party, the Communist Left Unity, and the People's Revolutionary Movement.
 The parastatal groups, state-owned enterprises that are separate from government, that supported Cárdenas were the Authentic Party of the Mexican Revolution, Popular Socialist Party, and the Party of the Cardenist Front of National Reconstruction, which made up the National Democratic Front.
 Other groups that supported Cárdenas were the Social Democratic Party, Ecologist Green Party of Mexico, Democratic Unity, Movement for Socialism, Critical Point Revolutionary Organization, and Neighborhood Assembly To provide a mechanism to coordinate and communicate with one another about campaign activities, these groups formed a coordinating body named the National Democratic Front (Mexico).
 The Mexican Socialist Party did not join in an official capacity, rather the party signed a separate pact with the Democratic Current.

 In the 1988 presidential election, Cárdenas had come closer than any other political candidate to winning against the PRI, which had been in power since 1929.
 The victory of the PRI's candidate, Carlos Salinas de Gortari, was largely considered guilty of electoral fraud in 1988; this was after the computers tabulating votes had reportedly crashed.
 As a result, Cárdenas claimed that he had won the election, although he never declared himself president.
 The National Democratic Front continued to support Cárdenas by signing a Declaration for the Defense of Popular Sovereignty.
 Protests erupted in support of Cárdenas, the largest of which occurred on 16 July and had an attendance of at least 300,000 people.
 Nonetheless, the election was ratified.
 Years later, it was determined that there was indeed electoral fraud in the election.

 Founding

 The 1988 election sparked a movement against the authoritarian rule of the PRI.
 As an integral part of the movement towards democracy, the Party of the Democratic Revolution was formed as Mexico's only leftwing party.
 On 5 May 1989, Cárdenas declared the establishment of the PRD.
-Former PRI members who also helped found the PRD include: Cárdenas, Porfirio Muñoz Ledo, Ifigenia Martínez y Hernández and Andrés Manuel López Obrador.
+Former PRI members who also helped found the PRD include: Cárdenas, Porfirio Muñoz Ledo, Ifigenia Martínez and Andrés Manuel López Obrador.

 The party was founded by smaller left-wing parties such as the Mexican Communist Party (PCM), Unified Socialist Party of Mexico (PSUM), Mexican Socialist Party (PMS) and Mexican Workers' Party (PMT).
 The PMS donated its registration with the Federal Electoral Commission (CFE) to enable the new party to be established.